-This feature allows you to share a board and step through the play as it occurred.
+This feature allows you to share a deal and step through the play as it occurred.
 It can be used either with a deal that was played in the current session, to show how it was played in this session; or with a deal that has been imported in a PBN file, to show how it was played by someone else, or to show the recommended play.
 You can diverge from the original auction or play, to explore alternative sequences or alternative lines of play.
 If the board was played multiple times, you can switch to showing the play at a different table.
 You can also start with just the deal, rather than with an existing result - you will provide the auction and play during the demonstration.

 This feature is useful for teachers, either using prepared hands with a recommended line, or simply to discuss how the board was played by the students.
 The feature can also be used in a group discussion after any bridge session.

 There are two ways to share a deal - from the Share window or from the Scores window.